 A status code that is used for content that needs to be removed for legal reasons.

 Admin bar menu (Yoast SEO for WordPress feature)

 The menu in Yoast SEO that you see on the top of the screen.
 It lets you see and access the notifications the plugin has for you.
-It also gives you quick access to useful keyword research resources, and the Yoast SEO general settings.
+It also gives you quick access to the Yoast SEO general settings.
 On top of that, the menu will help you quickly check your focus keyphrase and your SEO and readability scores while previewing a page.
 And it contains helpful links to external SEO tools that help you analyze the page.

 A special link that usually contains an ID or username of the affiliate.
 This URL is used by the advertiser to track all traffic the affiliate sends to the advertiser’s site as a part of the affiliate program.

 One website links to another website and gets paid per visitor or sale that is made via that link.
 These are paid links and search engines prefer natural links a lot more.

 A public-domain open-source Web server.

 Unique pages in WordPress for each author, which include all posts published by the author.
 If your blog is a single-person blog, you don’t need author archives because the archive page will be exactly the same as the archive for the entire site.
 So, it’s best to disable author archives if there’s only one author.
 However, if multiple authors are writing for your site, you can enable the author’s archives.
 If you do that, you’ll have the same settings for author archives as you have for taxonomies and content types in Yoast SEO.
 That means you can set the title template, meta description template, et cetera.

 The part of the website that the user doesn’t ‘see’.
 This could be server-side elements, a database, or a content management system.